Hooks and slices are commonly mentioned in the golf world when golfers discuss hitting bad shots and missing their targets.

 What causes a block slice in golf?

-A block slice is caused by over rotation of the lower body, and open club face at impact, combined with an out-to-in swing path.
+Blocking in golf, such as a block slice, is caused by over rotation of the lower body, and open club face at impact, combined with an out-to-in swing path.
 The open club face combined with the swing path prevents square impact and feels more like a swipe motion across the face of the club.

 Why do i keep blocking my golf shots to the right?

-Blocking shots to the right (for right-handed golfers) is a result of the hard rotation of the lower body during the downswing followed by slow arms.
+Blocking shots right, especially for right-handed golfers, is a result of the hard rotation of the lower body during the downswing followed by slow arms.
 It is also known as “the good player’s miss”.
 This causes the hands to fall too far behind your body thus pushing the swing path farther to the right than your normal swing.